httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 a header section that is terminated by a zero value, any number of non-zero-length chunks of binary content, a zero value, and a trailer section that is terminated by a zero value.

+The indeterminate-length encoding only uses length prefixes for content blocks.
+Multiple length-prefixed portions of content can be included, each prefixed by a non-zero Chunk Length integer describing the number of bytes in the block.
+The Chunk Length is encoded as a variable-length integer.

+Each Field Line in an Indeterminate-Length Field Section starts with a Name Length field.
+An Indeterminate-Length Field Section ends with a Content Terminator field.
+The zero value of the Content Terminator distinguishes it from the Name Length field, which cannot contain a value of 0.

 Response messages that contain informational status codes result in a different structure; see {{informational}}.